 Input Tax Credit is the credit of GST paid on the purchase of goods or services.
 The taxpayer can use it towards payment of GST on the sale of goods or services.
 One can claim Input Tax Credit only if the goods and services received is used for business purposes

 Input Tax Credit of GST paid on the inward supply of goods or services or both that the taxpayer uses or intends to use for the purpose of business.
 The following persons can claim ITC:

-- The dealer registered under GST and holds a valid GSTIN
+- The dealer registered under GST and holds a valid GSTIN under GST Portal.

 - The dealer who has applied for registration within 30 days from the date on which he becomes liable to registration